Common Design Mistakes to Avoid

 Kerning is the individual space between letters.
 It can often be overlooked, as most image editors make it very easy to add text to a design.
 However, depending on the font used, a little extra time spent on kerning can make a big difference.

-How to fix it.
-If you’re using a program like Photoshop, place your cursor between the letters you want to fix, and use the kerning adjustment.
+How to fix it: If you’re using a program like Photoshop, place your cursor between the letters you want to fix, and use the kerning adjustment.

-Just right.
+Less is more.
 In this design by Nick Volkert, it’s easy to see the log is having a bad day.
 It’s the title of the work, and the lack of text saying something like “Bad Day” is what helps make this design so strong.
 That expression says it loud and clear.

 Lack of Variety